aegilops/find_motion/README.md

 Video processing Python 3 script to detect motion and objects, with tunable parameters.

+Uses brightness and color changes to spot movement against a relatively still background.

 Caches images for a few frames before and after it detects movement.

 With much help from OpenCV, https://www.pyimagesearch.com/ and https://cvlib.net/.